 The code word at Milton’s is “French Toast”, but that’s not the only brandy-spiked specialty at this wonderful bistro and cafe on 9th Street, nestled between New Hampshire and Massachusetts.
 Don’t shy away from the fondness you will feel for Smoked Salmon with Eggs, delicately scrambled roasted potatoes or Smoked Salmon with Capers, complete with a bagel and cream cheese, their Chorizo Burrito or Breakfast Tacos.
 Sample from their variety inspired Hashes, inventive Omelets, several illustrious Eggs Benedicts, Breakfast sandwiches and wraps, and amazing pancakes and pastries in a sleek environment.
 Their menu is unparalleled and should be part of a novel plot.
 Someone, please write this amazing use of time and space into your next international best seller.

-Sunday brunch buffet is a traditional affair only available from 10:30 a.m. – 2:00 p.m. at Ten Restaurant on the main floor of the historic and beautiful Eldridge Hotel.
+Sunday brunch buffet is a traditional affair only available from 10:30 a.m. – 2:00 p.m. at Ten Restaurant (temporarily closed for renovation) on the main floor of the historic and beautiful Eldridge Hotel.
 An entire elegant room is set aside for the brunch selections and friendly staff is ready to make a popular custom omelet, fresh-off-the-grill thick waffles or cut a nice selection of prime rib (with a fresh horseradish hollandaise or au jus), you won’t go hungry.
 A fresh mimosa is included in the $18 buffet.
 The individual smoked salmon, fruit, cheese and charcuterie platters are a nice addition.
 If you can make room – and you certainly should – take a slice of cheesecake, but don’t miss out on the extremely tasty wine glazed bread pudding.
 You can eat at the bar, or it is a good idea to call ahead for reservations in the dining room.
 Also consider the church crowds, which will surge during the various let out times.

 Have you seen folks flocking to The Roost, a popular brunch spot at 920 Mass Street, on any given day or out the door on weekends?
 Is it because of the hundreds of fresh golden-yolked eggs they turn into edifying eats each week from 7 a.m. to 3 p.m. daily, an extensive and reliable breakfast menu or, shhhhhh…. the chicken on a House Salad?
 Possibly.
 You don’t have to tell the poultry.
 The farm culture is real, and it gets social and funky here without breaking the piggy bank.
 Not sure?
 Try The Rooster, your choice of French toast, pancakes, or potato pancakes with eggs and a choice of smoked bacon or sausage for $10, or The Kansan for a local take on the classics.
 They have a Benny for everyone, also Breakfast Sammys and Omelets made to order.
 Order bakery items a la carte and enjoy refillable coffee, juices, and beer or brunchy cocktails.
 Invite family, clients, dates to get casual and enjoy yourselves.
 Send someone ahead to scout out a table – good luck!